 Sometimes ideas that make perfect sense to you will make absolutely no sense for others.
 When I thought my book was in a semi-acceptable state, I handed a copy to some friends for them to look over.
 The next day, I was shocked to find out that some of the sections I wrote made absolutely no sense to the readers.
 This book was aimed towards people who have never blogged before, so it was incredibly important that everything was clearly understood.
 Although I felt I had explained things as clearly as possible, it wasn’t enough.
 I spent the next few hours simplifying as much as I possibly could.
 As a result, my book is much easier to read and understand.

 It’s important to remember that your readers will usually not have the knowledge and expertise that you have.
+Sometimes, you may not realize how much you know – what feels obvious to an expert like yourself doesn’t make any sense to newbies.
 Therefore, it’s important to explain things in a manner that can make sense for everyone.
 You can always make your writing clearer and easier to understand.

 4. Distractions Will Kill Your Creativity